Basil099/Phishing-Simulator/README.md

 ## Usage:
-the project includes three classes that provide the functionality to perform a phishing simulation:
+the project includes four classes that provide the functionality to perform a phishing simulation:
 * AdressManager: this class is responsible for reading and providing email addresses.
 Also a random split into two subgroups is performed which can be accessed.
 This is helpful if subgroups of the target group should be adressed by different fake phishing mails.
 Please note that the data should be stored in an excel-file with a specific format.